corehunter/corehunter3-r/README.md

 Supported data types
 --------------------

 Core Hunter 3 supports multiple types of genetic marker data, phenotypic traits and precomputed distance matrices.
 See http://www.corehunter.org for more details.
+Data can be loaded from files, data frames and matrices.

 Evaluation measures
 -------------------